jvamvas/mbr/experiments/reference_aggregation/README.md

 ```

 #### Evaluating the translations
-- Use code of your choice (e.g., https://github.com/mjpost/sacrebleu) to perform the evaluation.
+- Use a tool of your choice (e.g., https://github.com/mjpost/sacrebleu) to perform the evaluation.